mikelevins/bard/docs/bard.md

 `match`

-Bard's pattern-matcher. `match` is a binding form, like `let`, but supports pattern-matching expressions that can deconstruct data and bind its parts to variables in a pattern.
+Bard's pattern-matcher. `match` is a binding form, like `let`, but supports pattern-matching expressions that can take values apart and bind the parts to variables given in the patterns.

 `receive`

-Accepts the next message from the mailbox of the Bard process. `receive` is the message-reception side of Bard's actor abstraction.
+Accepts an Actor's next message.
+An Actor is a Bard process.
+Each Bard process can send messages to other Bard processes, and can receive messages from other Bard processes. `receive` is the receiving side of such exchanges.
+A message can be nearly any Bard value.

 `send`

-Adds a message to the mailbox of an actor. `send` is the message-origination side of Bard's actor abstraction.
+Sends a message to an Actor.
+An Actor is a Bard process.
+Each Bard process can send messages to other Bard processes, and can receive messages from other Bard processes. `send` is the seinding side of such exchanges.
+A message can be nearly any Bard value.

 `spawn`

-Creates a new actor.
-The new actor executes in a new thread, either in the same process as the creating Bard process, or a new one.
-The returned object can be used as the target of `send` calls.
+Creates and returns a new Actor.
+The Actor represents a new Bard process.
+The creating process can send messages to it and receive messages from it.
+Depending on details of the Bard implementation, the new Actor may represent a Bard process running in the same operating-system process as its creator, or in a different OS process, or even on a different machine.

 `unless`

-A synonym for `(if (not...`.
+A variant of `if`; the expression

+    (unless x a b c)

+means the same thing as

+    (if (not x)
+      (begin a b c)
+      nothing)

 `values`